spikehq/dotiw/README.md

 ## Examples

-dotiw will return an object with distance as a string, user can directly use the distance stirng or the user can also use the data provided by the obect to modify the string according to their need.
+dotiw will return an object with distance as a string, you can directly use the distance string or use the data provided by the obect to modify the string according to your need.

-### Years
+## Years
-## About 1 year
+### About 1 year
 ```js
 const result = dotiw("2021-01-01 00:00:00", "2022-01-01 00:00:00")